20 Creative Ideas to Make Use of Spaces Under Staircase

 You can reinvent it as a place for reading, storage, work or a quiet nap (with an excellent view).
 There are surely more great ways to save space in the home and if you know more of these inspiring ideas, let us know.

-- 20 Creative Ways To Maximize Limited Living Space
+Home Design: 20 Creative Ways to Maximize Living Space

 - 30 Truly Creative Ways To Light Up Your Home